MALES-project/SpeckleCn2Profiler/README.md

 ## Contribution Guidelines

 We welcome contributions to improve and expand the capabilities of this project.
 If you have ideas, bug fixes, or enhancements, please submit a pull request.
+Check out our [Contributing Guidelines](CONTRIBUTING.md#Getting-started-with-development) to get started with development.

 ## License